YottaDB/YDBDoc/MessageRecovery/errors.rst

 SUPRCVRNEEDSSUPSRC
 -------------------

-SUPRCVRNEEDSSUPSRC, Instance iiii is not configured to perform local updates, so it cannot act as a receiver for non-Supplementary Instance ssss
+SUPRCVRNEEDSSUPSRC, Instance iiii is not configured to perform local updates so it cannot act as a receiver for non-Supplementary Instance ssss

 MUPIP Error: Issued by a Receiver Server or a MUPIP JOURNAL -ROLLBACK -FETCHRESYNC on a Supplementary Instance ssss started with -UPDNOTOK attempted to connect to non-Supplementary Instance iiii.
 A Supplementary Instance that does not permit local updates can only replicate from another Supplementary Instance.